 - Students must complete at least 20 standard units that must include at least 18 standard accredited units.
-Of these 18, at least 12.5 units must be standard 'T' or 'H' units). - The accredited units (either 'T' or 'A') must be arranged into courses to form the following patterns:

-- i) Five majors, four Majors and one Minor or three Majors and three Minors - ii) At least three Majors and one Minor must be 'T' courses - iii) Students must sit the ACT Scaling Test (AST).
-(See below for more information about the AST.) - iv) With the approval of the college principal, deferment may be allowed once for an unbroken period of up to one year - v) A student intending to take longer than two years needs to have first had her/his study plan approved by the college principal. - vi) Students will receive a Tertiary Entrance Statement (showing the ATAR itself and scaled Course Scores considered for the ATAR) as well as the Senior Secondary Certificate.
-(See below for explanations of Scaling, Course Scores and the ATAR.)
+Of these 18, at least 12.5 units must be standard 'T' or 'H' units. - The accredited units (either 'T' or 'A') must be arranged into courses to form the following patterns: i) Five majors, four Majors and one Minor or three Majors and three Minors; ii) At least three Majors and one Minor must be 'T' courses; iii) Students must sit the ACT Scaling Test (AST), iv) Students will receive a Tertiary Entrance Statement (showing the ATAR itself and scaled Course Scores considered for the ATAR) as well as the Senior Secondary Certificate, (see below for explanations of Scaling, Course Scores and the ATAR.)